United States flag flying at full staff

 Motorcycle Safety – TAG Policy Memorandum 20

-SUBJECT: Motorcycle Safety – TAG POLICY MEMORANDUM 20
+SUBJECT: Motorcycle Safety – TAG Policy Memorandum 20

 1. References:

-1. DODI 6055.04 (DoD Traffic Safety Program), Change 4, 31 August 2018
+1. DODI 6055.04 (DoD Motor Vehicle and Traffic Safety), 27 August 2021

 2. ANSI Safety code Z87.1 (Eye Protection Standard)

-3. AR 385-10 (The Army Safety Program), 24 February 2017
+3. AR 385-10 (The Army Safety Program), 24 July 2023

-4. AFI 91-207 (The US Air Force Traffic Safety Program), 17 November 2015
+4. DAFI 91-207 (The US Air Force Traffic Safety Program), 26 July 2019

 3. Personnel will wear the following personal protective equipment (PPE) when operating or riding a motorcycle or moped:

-2. Impact and shatter resistant goggles, wraparound glasses or full face shield properly attached to the helmet that must meet or exceed ANSI Safety Code Z87.1, for impact and shatter resistance.
+2. Impact and shatter resistant goggles, wraparound glasses, or full-face shield properly attached to the helmet that must meet or exceed ANSI Safety Code Z87.1 for impact and shatter resistance.
 A windshield or fairing alone does not constitute proper eye protection.

 3. Sturdy, over-the-ankle footwear that affords protection for the feet and ankles.

-4. A long sleeved shirt or jacket, long trousers and full fingered gloves or mittens made from leather or other abrasion-resistant material.
+4. A long-sleeved shirt or jacket, long trousers, and full-fingered gloves or mittens made from leather or other abrasion-resistant material.

 5. Riders are encouraged to select PPE that incorporates fluorescent colors and retro-reflective material.

-6. During off-road operations, operators and riders must use additional PPE, such as knee and shin guards and padded full fingered gloves.
+6. During off-road operations, operators and riders must use additional PPE, such as knee and shin guards and padded, full-fingered gloves.

-6. POC for this policy is Deputy Chief of Staff-Aviation and Safety, 608-242-3140.
+6. The point of contact for this policy is the Deputy Chief of Staff – Safety, (608) 242-3147.

 The Adjutant General